trisulnsm/dinodoc/trisuldocs/docs/ug/ui/modules.md

 ![](images/clonemodule.png)

+*Figure: Toolbar Showing Options Clone/Delete a Module from the Dashboard*

 Similarly to **delete a module**, click Delete.

 ### Creating Modules with Arithmetic Expressions

-You can also create modules with the help of arithmetic expressions.You can combine different metrics together and show in a module.
+You can also create modules with the help of arithmetic expressions.
+You can combine different metrics together and show in a module.

 Generally Models are numbered as 1,2,3,etc. Supported operators are +,_,*,%,/,()